Once on This Island: Other notable productions

+A new London production directed by Ola Ince and starring Gabrielle Brooks as Ti Moune was announced for May 2023 at Regent's Park Open Air Theatre.

 Synopsis

 One stormy night in the Antilles archipelago, thunder booms, making a small girl cry in fear.
 To comfort her, the village storytellers tell her the story of Ti Moune, a peasant girl who falls in love with a grand homme, Daniel Beauxhomme – a story of life, pain, love, grief, faith, and hope.
 In this story, four gods (consisting of Asaka: Mother of the Earth, Agwé: god of Water, Erzulie: goddess of Love, and Papa Ge: demon of Death) rule an island known as the Jewel of the Antilles where poor peasants worship them (Prologue/"We Dance").
 The peasants, "black as night", live on one side of the island, and the grands hommes, lighter-skinned descendants of the original French planters and their slaves, live on the other.
 One night, Agwe unleashes a terrible storm upon the island, which in turn causes a disastrous flood, wiping out many villages.
 However, the gods save the life of a little orphan named Ti Moune by placing her in a tree above the flood's waves.
 She is found and subsequently adopted by the peasants Mama Euralie and Tonton Julian ("One Small Girl").

 Years afterwards, a grown-up Ti Moune prays to the gods to let her know her purpose, and to let her be like the fast-driving strangers on the roads near her village - the grands hommes ("Waiting for Life").
 Hearing her plea, the gods laugh at her.
 However, Erzulie suggests that they give her love, because it is stronger than any of the other elements.
 Offended, Papa Ge proposes a bet to prove which is stronger: love or death.
-Agwe arranges for the car of Daniel Beauxhomme, a young grande homme, to crash during a storm so that Ti Moune may meet Daniel and restore him to health ("And the Gods Heard Her Prayer/Rain").
+Agwe arranges for the car of Daniel Beauxhomme, a young grand homme, to crash during a storm so that Ti Moune may meet Daniel and restore him to health ("And the Gods Heard Her Prayer/Rain").
 Despite the objections of the other peasants including her own parents, Ti Moune helps the intruder recover ("Pray").
 Ti Moune falls in love with the stranger and as she cares for the unconscious boy, she imagines he loves her too.
 When Papa Ge comes to take Daniel's life, Ti Moune offers her life in exchange for Daniel's so that he will not die ("Forever Yours").
 Papa Ge is angry but leaves, hinting he will return – sooner or later, as her life now belongs to him.